-I remember when parents would worry if their children too much interest in guitar.
+I remember when parents would worry if their children showed too much interest in guitar for their career.
 The common refrain was, “You need to focus on something that is going to pay the bills.”

 How did I come to a place where I’m thinking about just the opposite when it comes to something like music?

 The World Has Turned

 The world is changing very fast and it will continue to do so.
 I have been thinking about a couple of those big changes lately.

 Hours before the jazz brunch I read that Benny’s will close all 31 stores by the end of the year.
 You’ve probably never heard of Benny’s because it operates in the freckle of the Unites States called Rhode Island.
 After 93 years in business, the owners decided to retire.
 However, in their very short statement they emphasized:

 “In a short period of time, the retail landscape has changed dramatically – especially for ‘brick and mortar’ businesses.
 The decision to retire was strongly influenced by this changing face of retailing.”